 Viewed 53476 times

 Also Known as Chawal, bhaat, tandul, bhat, chaawal, chaval, Raw Rice

-Since ancient times, rice has been the most commonly used food grain for a majority of the people of the world.
-Throughout history rice has been one of man's most important foods.
-Today, this unique grain helps sustain two-thirds of the world's population.
-It is life for thousands of millions of people.
-It is deeply embedded in the cultural heritage of their societies.
+What is Rice?
+Since ancient times, rice has been one of the most commonly used grains the world over.
+Throughout history, rice has been one of man's most important foods.
+Today, this unique grain helps sustain two-thirds of the world's population, and is deeply embedded in the cultural heritage of their societies.

 Soaked and cooked rice

 Wash and soak rice for 20-30 minutes.
 Discard the soaking water.
 Add two cups of water for every cup of rice, and cook in a pressure cooker or pan.
 Rice can also be cooked by adding 3-4 times the water in a pan and then draining the starchy water using a colander after the rice is cooked.